-Note that if your organisation is based in such a park or location, it is important to start with a survey and actions inside your own site first.
+However, it is important for SMEs to start with internal actions and surveys before taking on a wider remit.
 This will allow your organisation to demonstrate an appetite for engagement and to demonstrate success with internal activities, before taking on a wider remit.